anuragsatpathy/anuragsatpathy.github.io/_pages/education.md

 ## Research Experience
 **2017 - Present**<br>
 Ph.D.
-Research Scholar at National Institute of Technology Rourkela, Odisha, India<br>
+Research Scholar at National Institute of Technology Rourkela, Odisha, India under the supervision of <a href="https://website.nitrkl.ac.in/FProfile.aspx?e=sahoom"> Prof. Manmath Narayan Sahoo</a><br>
-Worked on developing efficient re-embedding stratgies for dynamic virtual data centers.<br>
+Worked on the issue of resource management– specifically, the focus is to develop efficient complete/selective re-embedding strategies for already embedded dynamic virtual data center requests experiencing demand fluctuations.<br>

 *Relevant Publications:*
 <ul>